Published on September 7th, 2012 | by Grant Barnard19

 Spraying trim and gutter-work can be very difficult.
 Spraying either a shiny surface or anything metal with the correct tip is imperative.
 These are two surfaces that will show any drips or heavy spots like a sore thumb.
 So use a very small tip like a 211, 213, 311, or 313.
 Since gutter-work or trim will have many 4 in or 6 in areas the 2.. or 3.. sized tips work the best.
 To prevent runs, sags, or other defects restrict the flow with a small orifice size like the 11 or 13.
 Beginners should stick with the 11 sized tips on surfaces that will not be back-rolled.
 Use of a filter will need to be used or the smaller tip will clog so much it wont be worth it to use a sprayer.
 Use at least a 100 mesh in the gun and sprayer when spraying with a small orifice size tip.

 Spraying interior walls should only be done if all items can be masked.
-It is best done in a basement or garage.
 Generally a 513 or 515 will do a nice job.
-Larger sized can be used especially if it is being back-rolled or is on a rough surface that doesn’t need to be back-rolled.
-Use the tip size that can be controlled by the operator.
-Getting the paint on faster is no help if you have to scrub over-spray off of everything.
+Larger sized spray tips can be used with low pressure if the wall is being back-rolled or is on a rough surface that doesn’t need to be back-rolled.

 Siding will always need to be back-rolled.
 As long as everything is covered well you can use a larger tip size like 515 to 617.
 Near windows, screens or near surfaces that will catch over-spray downgrade to a smaller tip like a 513 or 413.
 You can even switch to the smaller 211 tip that you used on the gutters.

-The Correct Spray Tip Size For Spraying Cement Block
+Correct Spray Tip Size For Spray Painting Cement Block

-Spraying cement block is very easy.
+Spray painting cement block is very easy.
 Simply use the largest tip that you can spray effectively.
-Remember that you still should stick to the size below the maximum rated tip size.
+Remember that you still should stick to the size below the maximum rated tip size for less overspray.

 Caring For Your Spray Tips – Spray Tip Maintenance.